 The Company purchases components from a variety of suppliers and uses contract manufacturers to provide manufacturing services for its products.
 Purchase obligations are defined as agreements that are enforceable and legally binding and that specify all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
-The Company is currently experiencing shortages and supply chain disruptions.
-Electronic components in general, semiconductor chips, battery cells, metals and plastics, all of which are used in the Company's products, are also in shorter supply compared to prior periods, and the Company is also experiencing longer lead times for manufacturing services such as machining and tool making and increased pricing.

-The Company had purchase obligations primarily for purchases of inventory and manufacturing related service contracts totaling \$3,800 as of March 31, 2023, which are expected to be paid within one year, and \$3,480 as of December 31, 2022.
+The Company had purchase obligations primarily for purchases of inventory and manufacturing related service contracts totaling \$3,455 as of June 30, 2023, which are expected to be paid within one year, and \$3,480 as of December 31, 2022.
 Timing of payments and actual amounts paid may be different depending on the time of receipt of goods or services or changes to agreed-upon amounts for some obligations.

-The Company has operating lease commitments totaling \$1,480 payable over 43 months related to the San Rafael and Hamburg leases disclosed in Note 11.
+The Company has operating lease commitments totaling \$1,379 payable over 43 months related to the San Rafael and Hamburg leases disclosed in Note 11.
 Lease Obligations.

-Contingencies
+Loss Contingencies